azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. We will then use the semi-hidden ARM template editor in the portal
 1. Finally we will leverage some of the IP on the Azure quickstart templates on GitHub

 But before we start moving through those areas, let's take a few moments to look at the wealth of functions that are available to the ARM templates.
+We'll start to see more of thenm as we work through the various sections of the lab so it is worth spending some time to understand that range of capability.

 ## ARM Template Functions